neicnordic/neic-sda/docs/guides/deploy-k8s.md

 | sftpinbox  | 100m  | 128Mi  | -    |
 | doa        | 100m  | 128Mi  | -    |

+## Chart configuration

-Here, minimal lists of variables requiring configuration, in addition to the defaults, are provided in the respective `values.yml` file for each of the Helm charts.
+Here we provide minimal lists of variables that require configuration in addition to the defaults, so as to achieve a working deployment of the `sensitive data archive`.
+These variables can be set in the respective `values.yml` file for each of the Helm charts:

 - [SDA services](#sda-services-chart)
 - [RabbitMQ](#rabbitmq-chart)
 - [SDA Database](#database-chart)

-in order to achieve a working deployment of the `sensitive data archive`.
-In the following it is assumed that a *federated* setup is being deployed.
+In what follows it is assumed that a *federated* setup is being deployed.

 ### SDA services chart